dasc-lab/DASC-Crazyflie/README.md

 # Common Debugging
 In case you get an error with an exit code -6 after launching the crazyswarm node, make sure
 1. You have typed ```xhost +``` in a command prompt
-2. Yoou are connected to the right WiFi
+2. You are connected to the right WiFi
 3. Vicon cameras are on and can sense the crazyflies (one way to check is run `roslaunch crazyswarm mocap_helper.launch`)
 4. You are connected to the right vicon system (You can check this by looking at the entry for `motion_capture_host_name` in `hover_swarm.yaml` file)
 5. Your chooser GUI is not on